suixinsuo/olympus-protocol/docs/Using Components.md

       // REST OF CODE
    }
 ````
 a) We don’t need new parameters to set the component.
-This is because of initialize taking the `ComponentList` address as parameter.
+This is because of initializing taking the `ComponentList` address as the parameter.
 This component list is aware of the LOCKER address.

 b) You should utilize the active Olympus Component List, then you have immediate access to all our components, including the capability to update to the latest versions once your fund is published.

-c) Exclude Locker, Locker is not fee chargeable so it is not required to approve MOT for its use.
+c) Exclude Locker, Locker is not Fee Chargeable so it is not required to approve MOT for its use.

 > excludedComponents.push(LOCKER);